-S1 Appendix: Study materials from studies 1 and 2
+S1 Appendix.
+Study materials from studies 1 and 2

 Blog entry

 Breakthrough in neuroenhancement!

 […] In recent years, I have been doing research on the drug Serofinil, which was originally used for treating migraine […].
 In a small study, we investigated whether cognitive performance could be enhanced by the drug Serofinil.
 For this, we treated 25 students of medicine with a dose of 0.23 mg Serofinil for 4 weeks.
 Another 25 students of medicine did not receive any medication.
 In subsequent tests of cognitive performance (Brickenkamp, 1962; Jacobs, 2013), the group treated with Seronifil fared better than the group that did not receive neuroenhancing drugs. […] Thus, we can conclude that Serofinil is suitable for use while engaging in demanding cognitive tasks such as studying for an exam. […] Until today, no drug has shown effects this large in enhancing cognitive performance!